'All Our Relations' by Tanya Talaga

 In Indigenous communities, the lasting impact of colonial history has resulted in the near absence of these determinants of health.
 It has also directly resulted in a severing of the crucial spiritual, emotional, and physical tethers to the past.
 The historical separation of Indigenous people from their land, the separation of children from their parents, the separation from their traditional culture and ways of living – all of these things have contributed to a spiritual emptiness that has resulted in generations of children’s deaths.
 This book is about righting past wrongs; it is about collectively upholding and adhering to the rights of Indigenous children – the right to proper health care, an equitable education, clean drinking water, a secure community, and a warm, safe home to sleep in at night, tucked in by parents who tell them that they love them.
 It is about restoring their pride in who they are and where they come from.

 © Tanya Talaga from All Our Relations: Indigenous trauma in the shadow of colonialism, Scribe UK, 2019

-All Our Relations is shortlisted for the 2020 Al-Rodhan Prize.
+All Our Relations was shortlisted for the 2020 Al-Rodhan Prize.